Approach

 Yoda, Jedi grandmaster

-You may already be familiar with some of the ideas presented, so feel free to skip ahead.
-If you have any feedback or suggestions about the content, please leave a comment on the github page.
+You may already be familiar with some of the ideas presented—skip ahead as needed.
+If you have feedback or suggestions, leave a comment on the GitHub page.

-• Patterns: Short pieces of advice to inspire you, presented in a similar format for easy reference.
+• Patterns: Short, structured pieces of advice presented in a consistent format for easy reference.

-• Concepts: Ideas and models that can change the way you perceive a situation.
+• Concepts: Mental models that can shift how you perceive a situation.

-• Practices: Things you can do to improve your skills or work more effectively.
+• Practices: Actionable techniques you can apply to improve skills or work more effectively.

-• Procedures: Step-by-step instructions for completing a task.
+• Procedures: Step-by-step instructions for completing specific tasks.

-• Glossary: Definitions and explanations of unfamiliar concepts and abbreviations.
+• Glossary: Plain-language definitions of specialized terms and abbreviations.

 The pattern structure definition is illustrated in the following figure: